 Support provision for secondary age children and young people has been compiled about the Mental Health and Emotional Wellbeing (MHEW) support available in east Sussex

 Whilst every effort has been made to ensure that the external organisations included here are reputable and well-known to school communities, and that the information is correct, we cannot guarantee the quality of any agencies listed, nor take any responsibility for any services they may provide.

 Supports and empowers lesbian, gay, bisexual and trans young people.
 Offers groups and 1:1 support with friendly and knowledgeable LGBT youth workers.

 Chat Health - ages 11-19 & parents/carers of 5-19 year olds, countywide

 Opening hours: Monday to Friday, 8.30am to 5pm

-A confidential text-messaging service for people in education aged 11-19 years, offering advice and support about health related issues including social, emotional and mental health.
-Young people can text 07507 332473 and the team will aim to respond within 24 hours.
+A confidential text-messaging service for young people aged 11-19 years, and parents/carers of 5-19 year olds, offering advice and support about health related issues including social, emotional and mental health.
+For support text 07507 332473 and the team will aim to respond within 24 hours during the working week.

 Child and Adolescent Mental Health Service (CAMHS) - up to age 18, countywide

 CAMHS supports children and young people across East Sussex who have behavioural, emotional or mental health problems.
 Referrals to the service must be made by a parent/carer or professional working with the child to the East Sussex Single Point of Advice (SPoA)

 Dragonflies CYP Bereavement Support - all ages, Hastings, Rother and Eastbourne